Songs of Syx on Steam - User reviews, Price & Information

 Quick menu

-Songs of Syx is a fantasy city-builder where you start off as an insignificant colony and build, scheme, and fight your way towards a metropolis and empire.
-The mechanics are complex and true to life, where small events can spiral into the collapse of kingdoms.
-Try the unlimited demo first!
+Songs of Syx is a fantasy city-builder with vast battles simulating thousands of citizens and soldiers.
+Start off as a small village and build, scheme, and fight your way towards a mighty empire.
+The mechanics are deep and true to life, where tiny events can spiral into the collapse of kingdoms.

 Songs of Syx is a early access, city builder and colony sim game developed and published by Gamatron AB.

-Released on September 21st 2020 is available in English on Windows, MacOS and Linux.
+Released on September 21st 2020 is available on Windows, MacOS and Linux in 3 languages: English, Simplified Chinese and Polish.

 It has received 5,822 reviews of which 5,598 were positive and 224 were negative resulting in an impressive rating of 9.3 out of 10. 😍